-In hybrid vehicles, regenerative braking allows the battery to capture up to 95 percent of the energy that would normally be lost when a driver steps on the brakes.
+In hybrid vehicles, regenerative breaking allows the battery to capture up to 95 percent of the energy that would normally be lost when a driver steps on the breaks.
 The technology is integrated into Ford’s Auto Start-Stop, which turns the engine off when the car is stopped to save more energy.
 Ford said it is currently implementing Start-Stop technology across 70 percent of its lineup.

 “This dual-battery system has the potential to bring even more levels of hybridization to our vehicles for greater energy savings across the board,” Ted Miller, senior manager of Energy Storage Strategy and Research at Ford, said in a statement.
 “Although still in research, this type of battery could provide a near-term solution for greater reduction of carbon dioxide.”